RoosterDragon/Desktop-Ponies/Content/readme.txt

 - Fixed a bug from v1.42.1.3 that could occasionally crash the program on startup.

 v1.42.1.3:
-- Added updated Changling by Bot-chan
+- Added updated Changeling by Bot-chan
 - Added Princess Twilight Sparkle by Bot-chan
 - Changed config files for Spitfire and Trixie to allow them to switch between behavior groups (suggested by Anon).
 - Changed random speeches so those in group 0 may play regardless of the current group.